Table of contents

-If we argue like an evolutionary biologist, language is essentially an instrument for manipulation.
+According to evolutionary biologists, language is first and foremost an instrument for manipulation.

 That is essentially true for a phenomenon called gossip, which can enforce group standards and spreads valuable information within a group.
-But it can also be a means for self-promotion, showing off with a connection to a high-status person through positive talk.
+But it can also be a means for self-promotion, boasting about connections to high-status persons through positive talk.

-It is critical to get a good understanding of this not to become a victim of manipulation and negative gossip yourself and to make your way through the company hierarchy – if that is your goal.
+It is critical to get a good understanding of this not to fall victim of manipulation and negative gossip yourself and to climb up the company ladder – if that is your goal.